 During the summer program, the Firm sponsors a number of social events to provide opportunities for summer associates and their families to get to know Morris Nichols attorneys (and one another), as well as to explore Wilmington and the surrounding areas.
 In recent summers, those events have included a wine tasting dinner, Phillies games, a 5k run, a crab feast, a Firm golf outing, and small group dinner parties at the homes of some of our senior partners.
 There are also many more informal social opportunities available to our summer associates, including lunches, dinners, softball games and outings to local Wilmington events and festivals.

 Morris Nichols traditionally has been the leader among Wilmington firms in compensation, and has consistently offered salaries to summer associates that are competitive with those at larger firms and in larger markets.
-First-year associates currently receive an annual salary of $145,000.
-The salary for summer associates, which is based on the first-year associate salary, is currently $2,788 per week.
+First-year associates currently receive an annual salary of $175,000.
+The salary for summer associates, which is based on the first-year associate salary, is currently $7,291.67 per pay period.

 Morris Nichols seeks to hire highly qualified law students preferably in the top 10-15% of their class with law review experience.
 We conduct on-campus interviews during the fall at more than 24 law schools, and participate in a number of job fairs.
 Most of our summer associates are hired through these interviews, but we strongly encourage applications from all qualified law students.